garrandall/popular-music-data/tracks/breathe-blu-cantrell-sean-paul.md

-You’re only lonely when your homie
+You 're only lonely when your homie
-Ain’t got a ride or no loot, yeah, uh-huh
+Ain 't got a ride or no loot, yeah, uh-huh
 Then comes the drama
-Some other girl is claiming she’s going out with you
+Some other girl is claiming she 's going out with you

-Hm...hm...
+Hm...hm

 All we do is make up
 Then break up
-Why don’t we wake up
+Why don 't we wake up
 And see

 When love hurts
-It won’t work
+It won 't work
 Maybe we need some time alone
 We need to let it breathe